CircuitVerse/Blog/content/posts/Aditya-Singh-Final-Eval-Project-1-GSoC25-Report.md

 I also began a Group-specific visibility feature (WIP).
 The goal is to allow sharing a project only with members of a selected group.
 The work introduces a “Group” access type, adds the `group_id` association, updates policies and form behavior, and wires up the basic controller flow.
 It still needs much more work, tighter validation, friendlier error handling, and comprehensive tests before it’s complete.

 Finally, a couple of tidy-ups that helped the codebase as a whole.
 I removed a duplicate attribute from the API serializer.
 This was outside my GSoC scope but worth fixing for consistency.
 I also resolved a refactor fallout from another GSoC project by removing obsolete two-argument calls, inlining the logic, and cleaning up tests.
 It was a small example of cross-project collaboration: if you see a crack forming, seal it.
-GSoC should be about contributing wherever it helps while covering the defined scope—but scope should never be a ceiling.
+In GSoC, the scope should guide your work, but it shouldn’t limit it.
+Contributing wherever it genuinely helps the project is just as important - scope defines direction, not a ceiling on your impact.

 ---